whaakman/azure-docs.nl-nl/articles/azure-maps/how-to-use-services-module.md

     }

     function getExpiration(jwtToken) {
-        //Decode the JWT token to get the expiration timestamp. const json = atob(jwtToken.split(".")[1]);
+        // Decode the JSON Web Token (JWT) to get the expiration time stamp. const json = atob(jwtToken.split(".")[1]);
         const decode = JSON.parse(json);

-        //Return the milliseconds until the token needs renewed.
+        // Return the milliseconds remaining until the token must be renewed.
-        //Reduce the time until renew by 5 minutes to avoid using an expired token.
+        // Reduce the time until renewal by 5 minutes to avoid using an expired token.
-        //The exp property is the timestamp of the expiration in seconds. const renewSkew = 300000;
+        // The exp property is the time stamp of the expiration, in seconds. const renewSkew = 300000;
         return (1000 * decode.exp) - Date.now() - renewSkew;
     }